pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

       2: |DO|CO|DE|              Z                       |
          +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

-Setting the DE bit to one in a query indicates the resolver understands new DELEG semantics and does not need NS records to follow a referral.
+Setting the DE bit to one in a query indicates the resolver understands the DELEG semantics and does not need NS records to follow a referral.
 The DE bit set to 0 indicates the resolver is not DELEG-aware, and therefore can only be served referrals with NS records and other data according to pre-DELEG specifications.

 ### Referral